mainmatter/playbook/src/development-process/README.md

 #### Design Source Files

-Design source files should generally be managed like code, maintaining an authoritative main line and making changes in change sets that are only applied back to the mainline once complete and reviewed.
+Design source files should generally be managed like code, maintaining an authoritative mainline and making changes in change sets that are only applied back to the mainline once complete and reviewed.
 Source files can be maintained using a version control system just like for the project's source code or in a separate system, depending on the available tools and infrastructure.